mechmotum/mechmotum.github.io/content/pages/jobs.rst

 other relevant information to j.k.moore@tudelft.nl.
 Include whether you have been accepted to the University or have not applied yet.

-If you'd like to see what some of the possibilities for projects are, I post non-confidential project ideas to this Github repository:
+If you'd like to see what some of the possibilities for projects are, browse the `current and past research projects <{filename}/pages/research/index.rst>`_ on this website and I also post non-confidential project ideas to this Github
+repository:

 https://github.com/mechmotum/ideas/issues